 Difference Between ITR and Tax Payment

 It’s important to differentiate between paying income tax and filing an ITR.
 Tax payment refers to paying the tax owed to the government based on the taxpayer’s income, while income tax return filing involves submitting a detailed report of income, deductions, and taxes paid.
-Filing an ITR is mandatory, even if no additional tax is payable, and non-compliance can result in penalties.
+Thus, even if you do not owe any income tax to the government, filing your ITR in India is important for all citizens.
+Filing your income tax return is mandatory, even if no additional tax is payable, and non-compliance can result in penalties.

 - It serves as proof of income, which is necessary for availing loans, applying for visas, or purchasing a life insurance policy.